 Marine accused of taking tens of thousands of dollars in bribes and kickbacks from foreign nationals during the Wars in Iraq and Afghanistan in exchange for contracts.
 We got involved early and were proactive in our defense.
 The JAGs threatened client with years in jail if we did not agree to a “deal.”

 RESULT: The client claimed his innocence and refused their “deals.”
 After 2 years of investigations and intimidation tactics, the military eventually DROPPED THE CASE.

 U.S. v.
 Army E-6 – Fort McPherson, Georgia –

 Client accused of stealing military equipment worth over $200,000, to include secret thermal imaging devices used on military drones and weapons systems, body armor, advanced combat helmets and computer equipment.
-Client then sold and shipped the thermal imaging devices to sources in China, Japan and Italy before the FBI raided his apartment in Atlanta.
+The client then sold and shipped the thermal imaging devices to sources in China, Japan and Italy before the FBI raided his apartment in Atlanta.
 The FBI was investigating client for international trafficking of secret weapons technology.
-Client confessed to FBI and CID and made a videotaped and written confession.
+The client confessed to the FBI and CID and made a videotaped and written confession.

 Mr. Waddington defended the case with CPT Michael Tregle and CPT Krista Carpenter.
 Initially, the Government wanted 5 years in prison.

 RESULT: Not guilty on 3 charges of stealing military property.
 Plead guilty to 3 allegations of wrongfully dispossessing military property.

 SENTENCE: 15 months in jail, forfeitures, E-1, BCD